datum360/Datum360-API-User-Guides/Matthew/PIM360/Activity/GET activities.md

 # GET /timeline

 ## Description
-Gets a list of all activities from the activity timeline
+Gets a list of all activities from the activity timeline.

 ## Required Capabilities
 * CanUseAPI